kort/kort-native/README.md

 [![Build Status](https://travis-ci.org/kort/kort-native.svg?branch=master)](https://travis-ci.org/kort/kort-native)
 # kort-native
 Kort Native is the next iteration of the known Kort webapp.
-It is currently available in beta for iOS and Android and will be released later in summer 17.
+It was first released end of september 2017 (as promised :-)).
+See iOS and Android stores.

 Kort is a serious game aimed to improve OpenStreetMap data using the concepts of crowdsourcing and gamification.